Zeke-OS/zeke/doc/coding_standards.markdown

 platform.
 Usually there should be no need to use typedef for structs unles it's stated in POSIX or some other standard we wan't to follow.

+Typedefs can be also used if the user of the data doesn't need to know the exact type information for the data, i.e. the user is only passing a pointer to the data.
+In this case the actual data might be stored in a struct only defined in a source file and referenced elsewhere (i.e. headers) using a forward declaration and a pointer.

 ### Enums

-Avoid using enums in kernel space, they are ugly, doesn't behave nicely and doesn't add any additional protection.
+Avoid using enums in kernel space, they are ugly, doesn't behave nicely, and doesn't add any additional protection.
 Usually enums even seems to generate more code than using #defined values.
+Though there might be some good use cases for enums due to better debuggability with GDB.

 Enums are ok in user space and in interfaces between user space and kernel space.
 Some standard things may even require using enums.
-Especially some POSIX interfaces requires use of enums.
+Especially some POSIX interfaces require use of enums.

 ABI and Calling Convention
 --------------------------

-Zeke uses mainly the default calling convention defined by GCC and Clang, which is a bit different than the standard calling convention for ARM.
-Here is a brief description of ABI and calling convention used in Zeke.
+Zeke is mainly utilizing the default calling convention defined by GCC and Clang, which is a bit different from the standard calling convention defined by ARM.
+Here follows is a brief description of ABI and calling convention used in Zeke.

     +----------+------+-----------------------------------------------------+
     | Register | Alt. | Usage                                               |